Code-Social/official-website/CODE_OF_CONDUCT.md

 ## 6. Consequences of Unacceptable Behavior

 Unacceptable behavior from anyone, including sponsors and those with authority, will not be tolerated.
-Those asked to stop such behavior must comply immediately.
+Those who are asked to stop such behavior must comply immediately.
 Consequences for violations may include temporary bans or permanent expulsion from the community.

 ## 7. Reporting Guidelines

 If you experience or witness unacceptable behavior, please report it promptly to a community organizer at [codesocialcommunity@gmail.com](mailto:codesocialcommunity@gmail.com).

-Organizers can also assist with contacting local law enforcement or providing support to those experiencing harassment.
-Organizers can also provide escorts if needed.
+Organizers can assist with contacting local law enforcement or providing support to those experiencing harassment, including providing escorts for safety if needed.

 ## 8. Addressing Grievances